 Secondly, the authors also did not collect comprehensive information to get a complete picture of the interactions that take place in a relationship preceding sexual compliance.
-The authors only asked about what partners did to the participant that influences the participant’s decision to consent to unwanted sexual activities.
+The authors only asked about what partners did to the participant that influenced the participant’s decision to consent to unwanted sexual activities.
 The authors did not ask about how the participants responded to their partner’s sexual advances.
-Therefore, further studies are suggested to ask about behaviors performed by both the participants and their partner during the said sexual initiation so that we can get a more comprehensive understanding of the interaction preceding sexual compliance.
+Therefore, further studies should ask about behaviors performed by both the participants and their partners during said sexual initiation so that we can more comprehensively understand the interactions preceding sexual compliance.

-Thirdly, there is a structure of a question in the questionnaire that is deemed confusing by a few participants, which may have led to the possibility of misinterpretation.
-To evaluate the emotions felt by participants after doing unwanted sexual activities, the authors asked: “What emotions come up after you finish a sexual activity (you may choose more than 1)?”
-Even though previous questions refer to unwanted sexual experiences, the authors did not explicitly state in the above question that the participant should respond by referring only to unwanted sexual activities.
-There is a possibility that other than unwanted sexual experiences, the participant has also had wanted sexual experiences.
-Therefore their answer to the question may have referred to both.
-In this situation, the authors are unable to make sure or clarify that the selected emotions only refer to their unwanted sexual experiences.
-Further studies are suggested to formulate every question specifically, context-wise, to prevent misinterpretations.
+Thirdly, the structure of one question in the survey was deemed confusing by a few participants, which may have led to the possibility of misinterpretation.
+To evaluate the emotions participants felt after complying with unwanted sexual activities, the authors asked: “What emotions come up after you finish a sexual activity (you may choose more than 1)?”
+Even though previous questions referred to unwanted sexual experiences, in this question, the authors did not explicitly state that the participant should respond by referring only to unwanted sexual activities.
+It is possible that the participant experienced desired sexual experiences in addition to unwanted ones.
+Therefore their answers to this question may have referred to both.
+In this situation, the authors were unable to ensure or clarify that the selected emotions referred only to their unwanted sexual experiences.
+Further studies are suggested to formulate every question specifically, context-wise, to prevent misinterpretation.

-Fourthly, on the same question, the choice of negative emotions (12) is a lot more than the choice of positive emotions (5).
-Although the decision of using the options involved a literature review and discussion between the authors, the difference between positive and negative emotions may become a potential bias, leading participant to choose more negative emotions.
-Further studies should provide an equal choice of positive and negative emotions.
+Fourthly, on the same question, the number of negative emotions from which participants could choose (12) was a lot higher than the number of positive emotion choices (5).
+Although the decision to use the current options involved a literature review and discussion between the authors, the marked difference between positive and negative emotions may become a potential bias, leading a participant to choose more negative than positive emotions.
+Further studies should provide an equal number of choices for both positive and negative emotions.

 Implications

-Looking at the high prevalence and complexity of the issue of sexual compliance in Indonesia, the authors propose the development an intervention or prevention program to eradicate this problem.
-Results of several studies show that one of the protective factors for women from performing sexual compliance is if she can perform sexual assertiveness (Carlson & Johnson, 1975; Greene & Navarro, 1998; Morokoff, 2000; Rickert, Sanghvi, & Wiemann, 2002; Schry & White, 2013; Testa & Dermen, 1999; Viscione, 2015).
-Sexual assertiveness also positively correlates with the use of condoms to protect oneself from pregnancy or sexually transmitted diseases (Morokof et al., 2009; Noar, Morokoff, & Harlow, 2004).
-Based on this finding, the authors suggest that the intervention above or prevention program focuses on increasing the sexual assertiveness of unmarried women.
+Looking at the high prevalence and complexity of the issue of sexual compliance in Indonesia, the authors propose that an intervention or prevention program could eradicate this problem.
+Results of several studies show that one of the protective factors for women around complying with sexual activity is if she can successfully act assertive in sexual situations (Carlson & Johnson, 1975; Greene & Navarro, 1998; Morokoff, 2000; Rickert, Sanghvi, & Wiemann, 2002; Schry & White, 2013; Testa & Dermen, 1999; Viscione, 2015).
+Sexual assertiveness also positively correlates with the use of condoms to protect oneself from pregnancy and sexually transmitted diseases (Morokof et al., 2009; Noar, Morokoff, & Harlow, 2004).
+Based on this finding, the authors suggest that the intervention or prevention program focus on increasing the sexual assertiveness of unmarried women.

-Other than the program to increase sexual assertiveness, the authors also see the ever-growing need to implement a comprehensive sex education program in schools.
-This is very important because there are more than a third of the participants who felt confused and scared after doing sexual activities.
-The conflicting emotions they felt also reflect that perhaps the participants are not entirely sure of what they want sexually, and this may root from the lack of knowledge of their sexuality.
+Other than a program to increase sexual assertiveness, the authors also see an ever-growing need to implement a comprehensive sex education program in schools.
+This is very important because, as we saw from our findings, more than a third of participants felt confused and scared after complying with sexual activities.
+Their conflicting emotions surely reflect that participants are not entirely sure of what they want sexually, and this may be rooted in their lack of knowledge about sexuality.

 Regarding gender review in urban societies